 About a year after your bereavement we invite you to a thanksgiving service led by our Chaplain at one of our local churches, to remember your loved one.

-Every December we hold a carol service in Worthing Assembly Halls to remember and celebrate the lives of our loved ones, which everyone is welcome to attend.
+Every December we hold a carol service in Worthing Assembly Hall to remember and celebrate the lives of our loved ones, which everyone is welcome to attend.
+Find out more here.

 If you would like individual support we arrange an initial meeting with the Bereavement Service Coordinator to assess how best to support you.